-If the resistor divider is not connected properly, the output voltage cannot be regulated because the feedback loop is broken.
-If the FB pin is shorted to ground, the output voltage is driven close to $V{IN}$ , because the regulator detects very low voltage on the FB pin and tries to regulate it up.
+If the resistor divider is not connected properly, output voltage cannot be regulated since the feedback loop is broken.
+If the FB pin is shorted to ground, the output voltage is driven close to $V{IN}$ , since the regulator sees under voltage on the FB pin and increases the output voltage.
 The load connected to the output could be damaged under such a condition.
-Do not short FB pin to ground when the LM43601 is enabled.
+Do not short FB pin to ground when the LM46001 is enabled.
 It is important to route the feedback trace away from the noisy area of the PCB.
-For more layout recommendations, see the Layout section.
+For more layout recommendations, please refer to the Layout section.